A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 -**INDOMITUS** on the recomendation of **OZAI**, will recieve the Commendation of Honor for "dauntless support and effort"

+-As a reminder, upon completion of their 3rd assignment, a Lance is enabled to choose their own Lance name and are given a greater lattitude in customization and coloration of their mech frames

 CONGRATS TO ALL PARTICIPENTS SAYDUND OLL LANCERS